Adi-2903/ReconFlow/README.md

 ### Pipeline Phase Details

 #### **Phase 1 — Data Ingestion**
-You have three data sources:
+Three data source paths:
-*   **File Upload** — user uploads bank CSV/Excel, QuickBooks CSV/Excel, or Tally Excel/CSV directly through the UI.
+*   **File Upload** — User uploads bank CSV/Excel, QuickBooks CSV/Excel, or Tally Excel/CSV directly through the UI (`file-ingestion-wizard.tsx`).
+Parsers handle format detection and extraction.
-*   **QuickBooks API** — user has OAuth-connected their QBO account, so you pull live invoice and transaction data via the QBO REST API on demand.
+*   **QuickBooks API** — OAuth-connected QBO account pulls live invoice and transaction data via the QBO REST API on demand.
-*   **Stripe API** — user connects their Stripe account, you pull payout and fee data via Stripe's API.
-This is especially important for reconciling Stripe's processing fees which cause small amount discrepancies.
+*   **Stripe API** — Connected Stripe account pulls payout and fee data.
+Critical for reconciling Stripe processing fees that cause small amount discrepancies.

 #### **Phase 2 — Data Cleaning**
-Before anything else, you run all ingested data through a cleaning layer:
+All ingested data runs through `cleaning.service.ts`:
 *   Remove exact duplicate rows (same amount, date, reference).
 *   Handle missing values — flag rows where critical fields like amount or date are null.
 *   Normalize formats — dates to ISO 8601, amounts to a standard decimal format, currency codes to ISO 4217.
-*   Strip whitespace, special characters from vendor names and reference numbers.
+*   Strip whitespace and special characters from vendor names and reference numbers.
-*   Flag rows with obvious anomalies (negative amounts where unexpected, future dates, etc.) for review.
+*   Flag rows with obvious anomalies (negative amounts where unexpected, future dates) for review.

 #### **Phase 3 — Universal Schema Mapper**
-This is your normalization layer.
-Every source — QBO, Tally, Stripe, bank — has its own column names and terminology.
-Your mapper converts everything into one internal schema.

-Your internal schema has fields like: `transaction_id`, `date`, `amount`, `currency`, `vendor_name`, `reference_number`, `transaction_type` (debit/credit), `source` (bank/ledger), `raw_source` (QBO/Tally/Stripe/CSV).
+Every source — QBO, Tally, Stripe, bank — has its own column names.
+The mapper (`services/mapping/`) converts everything into one internal schema with fields: `transaction_id`, `date`, `amount`, `currency`, `vendor_name`, `reference_number`, `transaction_type` (debit/credit), `source` (bank/ledger), `raw_source` (QBO/Tally/Stripe/CSV).

-The mapper works with a config file per source type, something like: QBO calls it "TxnDate", Tally calls it "Voucher Date", your schema calls it "date" — the mapper handles that translation.
-For new or unknown sources, you either auto-detect via column name similarity or prompt the user to map columns manually once, then save that mapping for future uploads.
+For new or unknown sources, the wizard auto-detects via column name similarity or prompts the user to map columns manually once, then saves that mapping template for future uploads.

 #### **Phase 4 — Matching Engine**
-This is the core.
-You run a sequential multi-pass engine:
+The core (`core/matching/engine.ts`) runs a sequential 4-pass algorithm:
 *   **Pass 1 — Exact Match:** Same amount (to the cent) and date within 1 day, plus reference number match if available.
 Auto-approved, high confidence score (95–100).
 *   **Pass 2 — Bulk / Subset-Sum Match:** One bank transaction matches a combination of 2–5 ledger entries that sum to the same amount within a 5-day window.
-You use a subset-sum algorithm here.
-This handles things like multiple invoices paid in a single wire transfer.
+Uses a subset-sum algorithm to handle multiple invoices paid in a single wire transfer.
-*   **Pass 3 — Fuzzy Match:** For everything that didn't match in passes 1 and 2, you compute a composite confidence score:
-    *   *Amount similarity* — small differences are acceptable.
-Within 0.5% is fine, within 5% is acceptable with a note, above 20% is rejected.
-The difference in amount is flagged for the AI layer to reason about (could be a fee, FX rate, partial payment).
-    *   *Date proximity* — within 3 days is normal, up to 7 days is acceptable with lower score, beyond that gets penalized heavily.
-    *   *Text similarity* — Jaccard similarity on vendor name tokens, plus exact match on any invoice/reference number substrings.
-    *   *Currency handling* — if currencies differ, pull the exchange rate for that date and apply it before comparing amounts.
+*   **Pass 3 — Fuzzy Match:** Composite confidence score based on amount similarity, date proximity, text similarity (Jaccard on vendor name tokens), and FX-adjusted amounts.
-*   **Pass 4 — Exceptions:** Anything that scores below your minimum threshold (say, below 40) gets flagged as unmatched and goes to the AI layer and human review queue.
+*   **Pass 4 — Exceptions:** Anything scoring below the minimum threshold is flagged as unmatched and routed to the AI layer and human review queue.

+A dedicated **Risk Engine** (`riskEngine.ts`) and **Fee Formula Library** (`feeFormulas.ts`) augment match scoring with known fee rates (Stripe 2.9% + 30¢, etc.) and risk signals.

 #### **Phase 5 — Discrepancy Classification**
-Every match (fuzzy or bulk) gets tagged with one or more discrepancy categories:
+Every fuzzy or bulk match gets tagged by `classifier.ts` with one or more categories:
-*   **Timing difference** — the amount matches perfectly but the date is off by several days (e.g., cheque clearing delay).
+*   **Timing difference** — amount matches perfectly but date is off (e.g., cheque clearing delay).
-*   **Partial payment** — bank received less than the invoice amount, no obvious fee explanation.
+*   **Partial payment** — bank received less than the invoice amount.
-*   **Missing entry** — a bank transaction has no corresponding ledger entry at all (or vice versa).
+*   **Missing entry** — a bank transaction has no corresponding ledger entry (or vice versa).
 *   **Typo** — reference number or vendor name is slightly off (e.g., "INV-1023" vs "INV-1032").
 *   **Foreign exchange rate** — amount difference is proportional to an FX rate movement on that date.
-*   **Hidden processing fee** — amount difference exactly or approximately matches a known fee percentage (Stripe's 2.9% + 30¢, PayPal's fee, bank wire charges).
+*   **Hidden processing fee** — amount difference matches a known fee percentage.

 #### **Phase 6 — AI Reasoning Layer**
-Only transactions that are unmatched or have a low/medium confidence score get sent to Gemini.
-You don't want to waste tokens on exact matches.

-You send Gemini the bank transaction, the closest candidate ledger entry or entries, the confidence score, the discrepancy type tag, and contextual info like whether Stripe is connected and what its fee rate is.
+Only unmatched or low/medium confidence transactions are sent to Gemini 2.5 Flash (`lib/ai-reason.ts`, `services/intelligence.service.ts`).
+The system sends: the bank transaction, the closest candidate ledger entry/entries, the confidence score, the discrepancy type tag, and contextual info (e.g., Stripe fee rate).

-Gemini returns a plain-English explanation of the likely reason, a revised confidence assessment, and whether human review is needed.
+Gemini returns a plain-English explanation, a revised confidence assessment, and a human-review recommendation.

-Example output: *"This $487.50 bank deposit likely corresponds to invoice INV-2041 for $500.
+*Example output: "This $487.50 bank deposit likely corresponds to invoice INV-2041 for $500.
 The $12.50 difference matches Stripe's standard processing fee of 2.5%.
 Recommend auto-approving with a Stripe fee tag."*

+Supports **round-robin key rotation** across up to 10 Gemini API keys (`GEMINI_API_KEY`, `GEMINI_API_KEY_2`, … `GEMINI_API_KEY_10`) to avoid rate limits on large reconciliation runs.

 #### **Phase 7 — Human Review Queue**
 Based on confidence score:
 *   **High score (80–100)** — auto-approved, shown in dashboard as matched.
-*   **Medium score (50–79)** — presented to the accountant for approval.
-They see both the bank transaction and the ledger match, the confidence score, the discrepancy type, and the AI's reasoning.
-One-click approve or reject.
+*   **Medium score (50–79)** — presented to the accountant for one-click approval.
+Shows both the bank transaction and the ledger match, confidence score, discrepancy type, and AI reasoning.
-*   **Low score or unmatched (below 50)** — full manual review required.
+*   **Low score / unmatched (below 50)** — full manual review.
 Accountant sees the AI's best guess, all nearby candidates, and can manually link or create a new entry.

 ---